DAK404/OpenSUSE-Setup-Scripts/README.md

 The OpenSUSE Installation script contains the following actions:

 1. Check for updates and install them
-2. Install `opi` and install codecs for media playback
+2. Add Packman repository and install codecs
 3. Add Microsoft repo and install Edge and VS Code
 4. Add GitHub Desktop (Linux) and install it
 5. Install components such as